 Mauritius: Country and Foreign Investment

-In 1989 Mauritius set up its own stock exchange under the Stock Exchange Act 1988.
+IThe Stock Exchange Act of 1988 led to the formation of the Stock Exchange of Mauritius (SEM) in 1989.
 The exchange is regulated by the Financial Services Commission.
-There is an Official List with 38 listings and a 'Development & Enterprise Market' (DEM) with 49 companies listed.
+There is an Official List with 38 listings and a 'Development & Enterprise Market' (DEM) with 51 companies listed.

-The Exchange was recently promoted from the status of 'corresponding exchange' to that of Affiliated Securities Market within the Fedration Internationale des Bourses de Valeurs (FIBV).
+The status of the SEM recently rose from 'corresponding exchange' to ‘affiliated securities market’ within the Fédération Internationale des Bourses de Valeurs (FIBV).
 Mauritius is also a member of the African Stock Exchanges Association (ASEA).

-The market was opened to foreign investors after the lifting of exchange controls in 1994; foreigners are limited to individual holdings of not more than 15% in sugar companies, but are not otherwise limited unless they attempt to gain legal or management control of a Mauritian company (see Business Environment below).
-Settlement can be made in foreign currency; there is no capital gains tax and no withholding tax on dividends from companies on the Official List.
+The market was opened to foreign investors after the lifting of exchange controls in 1994.
+Foreigners are limited to individual holdings of not more than 15% in sugar companies, but are not otherwise limited unless they attempt to gain legal or management control of a Mauritian company (see Business Environment below).
+Settlement can be made in foreign currency; there is no capital gains tax or withholding tax on dividends from companies on the Official List.

-The Development & Enterprise Market (DEM) was designed for companies previously quoted on the Over-The-Counter (OTC) Market, Small and Medium-sized Enterprises (SME’s) and newly set-up companies which possess a sound business plan and demonstrate a good growth potential.
+Launched in 2006, the Development & Enterprise Market (DEM) was designed for companies previously quoted on the Over-The-Counter (OTC) Market, Small and Medium-sized Enterprises (SMEs) and newly set up companies which have a sound business plan and demonstrate a good growth potential.

 In February 2008, the Financial Services Commission (FSC) announced that a licence to operate a Commodity Exchange had been issued to Global Board Trade Ltd (GBOT).
 GBOT’s main promoter is Financial Technologies (India) Ltd (FTIL), a company listed on both the Bombay Stock Exchange and the National Stock Exchange of India and one of the main promoters of the Multi Commodity Exchange of India (MCX).
 MCX, India’s largest Commodity Exchange, is partly owned by NYSE Euronext.

-GBOT informed the FSC that it proposes to set up the Commodity Exchange as the first phase of a broader Multi Asset Class Exchange.
-Initially, trading on the Commodity Exchange will be in precious metals, base metals, energy, green contracts and Agri Commodities.
-The Commodity Exchange should allow different categories of participants - from within Mauritius and abroad - to trade through an electronic platform linking geographically dispersed buyers and sellers in real time.
+This has taken shape as a spot trading market for diamonds, gold and other precious metals.
+The Dubai Multi Commodities Centre has provided assistance with this endeavour.
+This part of the Commodity Exchange is intened to be the first phase of a broader Multi Asset Class Exchange.
+In the next stage, trading on the Commodity Exchange will expand to base metals, energy, green contracts and agricultural commodities.
+The Commodity Exchange will allow different categories of participants - from within Mauritius and abroad - to trade through an electronic platform linking geographically dispersed buyers and sellers in real time.

-The promoters of GBOT expect that the Commodity Exchange based in Mauritius will help accelerate the integration of the African sub-continent with the world economy by leveraging the strategic location of Mauritius between the time zones of New York, London, and Tokyo and will boost the image of Mauritius as a globally-integrated, leading financial centre in the region.
-The Exchange will facilitate links between commodity markets in Africa and global rading hubs, in accordance with principles of price transparency, trade efficiency, risk hedging and structured finance to the interiors of the region.
+The promoters of GBOT expect that the Commodity Exchange based in Mauritius will help accelerate the integration of the African sub-continent with the world economy by exploiting the strategic location of Mauritius between the time zones of New York, London and Tokyo and will boost the image of Mauritius as a globally-integrated, leading financial centre in the region.
+The Exchange will facilitate links between commodity markets in Africa and global trading hubs, in accordance with principles of price transparency, trade efficiency, risk hedging and structured finance to the interiors of the region.

-The Exchange started trading operations on 18 October 2010 and had contracts worth USD12 million traded in its first month of operations.
+The exchange started trading operations on 18 October 2010 and had contracts worth US$12 million traded in its first month of operations.